-- whether to approve, reject, or modify MDA's FY2019 funding procurement and research and development funding requests for the program; - required numbers of BMD-capable Aegis ships versus available numbers of BMD-capable Aegis ships; - the burden that BMD operations may be placing on the Navy's fleet of Aegis ships, and whether there are alternative ways to perform BMD missions now performed by U.S. Navy Aegis ships, such as establishing more Aegis Ashore sites: - burden sharing-how European naval contributions to European BMD capabilities and operations compare to U.S. naval contributions to European BMD capabilities and operations; - the potential for ship-based lasers, electromagnetic railguns (EMRGs), and hypervelocity projectiles (HVPs) to contribute in coming years to Navy terminal-phase BMD operations and the impact this might eventually have on required numbers of ship-based BMD interceptor missiles; and - technical risk and test and evaluation issues in the Aegis BMD program.
+- whether to approve, reject, or modify MDA's FY2019 funding procurement and research and development funding requests for the program; - required numbers of BMD-capable Aegis ships versus available numbers of BMD-capable Aegis ships; - the burden that BMD operations may be placing on the Navy's fleet of Aegis ships, and whether there are alternative ways to perform BMD missions now performed by U.S. Navy Aegis ships, such as establishing more Aegis Ashore sites; - burden sharing-how allied contributions to regional BMD capabilities and operations compare to U.S. naval contributions to overseas regional BMD capabilities and operations; - whether to convert the Aegis test facility in Hawaii into an operational land-based Aegis BMD site; - the potential for ship-based lasers, electromagnetic railguns (EMRGs), and hypervelocity projectiles (HVPs) to contribute in coming years to Navy terminalphase BMD operations and the impact this might eventually have on required numbers of ship-based BMD interceptor missiles; and - technical risk and test and evaluation issues in the Aegis BMD program.